 I sanded it down.
 Removed the old knobs.
 Patched the holes.
 Cut a 6″ x 6″ opening in one side for the cats to enter.
 Then came paint.

 I was momentarily stumped.
 The other furniture in the room is a dark walnut tone.
-I wasn’t convinced that I could get a color to match and, honestly, didn’t want it to match.
+I wasn’t convinced that I could get a color to match and, honestly, didn’t want this refinished cabinet to match those.
 I wanted it to be a fun accent piece.

 Searching the room for inspiration, I came to the curtains.
 In May 2009, I had added a striped top panel to lengthen the curtains after accidentally shrinking them.
 Looking at the striped fabric, I had my aha! moment – a nice olive green color would be perfect.
 After a trip to Lowes for supplies and several layers of paint (Valspar #318-6 Shubbery mixed in Olympic semi-gloss no VOC base) later, my vision was starting to come together.